 I hope I can help you figure out what your true passion is, learn from some of the mistakes I made and encourage you to keep chasing after your own dreams!
 Through my long entrepreneurial journey, I've learned that if you are persistent, patient and never give up, you'll eventually be able figure everything out, create your own dream job and live a fulfilling life you absolutely love!

-I NEVER WANTED TO HAVE MY OWN BUSINESS
+FIRST OF ALL, I NEVER WANTED TO HAVE MY OWN BUSINESS

 I grew up surrounded by entrepreneurs; my grandparents, a few of my aunts, a handful of my cousins, and my mom all ran their own businesses.